-Niacin is a type of B vitamin that the body needs for several functions.
-Higher doses can help lower cholesterol, but long-term treatment with niacin — particularly with extended-release forms — may damage the liver.
+Higher doses of niacin can help lower cholesterol, but long-term treatment with niacin — particularly with extended-release forms — may damage the liver.

 Niacin is a water-soluble vitamin.
 It is an

 This article examines how niacin can damage the liver.
 It also discusses the signs of liver damage due to too much niacin and the next steps a person should take.